+I. Credit shall be granted in approved courses based upon the following criteria for the stated purposes (All course work must be approved by the Director of Curriculum and Instruction.)

+A. Remedial

-- I. Credit shall be granted in approved courses based upon the following criteria for the stated purposes (All course work must be approved by the Director of Curriculum and Instruction.) - A. Remedial - 1.
-Students may take summer courses for credit in order to make-up for lost credit due to failing a course or coming to Dayspring after the course was offered in its normal sequence. - 2.
+- 1. Students may take summer courses for credit to make up for lost credit due to failing a course or coming to Dayspring after the course was offered in its normal sequence. - 2.
 The student shall complete the course syllabus established by the approved course teacher. - 3.
 The student shall complete the prescribed work, including any written or oral presentation and final tests no later than two weeks before the first day of school of the new school year. - 4.
+To obtain credit, a student must finish the course with a minimum grade of 66%.

+B. Advancement

-To obtain credit, a student must finish the course with a minimum grade of 66%. - B. Advancement - 1.
-Students may take summer courses to advance in a subject discipline provided the previous coursework was at an 95% level and the teacher of record gives recommendation. - 2.
-A student may not take a class for advancement unless there is a subsequent course offered in that discipline the next school year and the student enrolls in and completes that course. - 3.
+- 1. Students may take summer courses to advance in a subject discipline provided the previous coursework was at a 95% level and the teacher of record recommends advancement. - 2.
+A student may not take a class for advancement unless there is a subsequent course offered in that discipline the next school year. - 3.
 The student shall complete the course syllabus established by the approved course teacher.

 - 4. The student shall complete the prescribed work, including any written or oral presentation and final tests no later than two weeks before the first day of school of the new school year. - 5.
 To obtain credit for the course, the student must finish the course with a grade of 66%. - 6.
-To be able to advance to the next course level, the student must finish the course with a grade of 84% and have a letter of recommendation from the instructor.
+To be able to advance to the next course level, the student must finish the course with a grade of 84%.